mary-perret-1986/kerry-perret.github.io/_posts/2021-02-15-post-mortem-handling-big-files-with-rmq-pg.md

 ## "It works... but not on my machine!"👩‍💻(the usual Kerry)

 At this stage, we were fairly confident that we had a working solution to solve our initial problem.
-But spoiler alert we didn't and we were once again prooved all wrong🙅‍♀️.
+But spoiler alert: we didn't and we were once again prooved all wrong🙅‍♀️, once again.
 While we were reviewing our new solution before shipping it to our integration environment, we realized that when using a sizable amount of data, I still kept having timeouts⏰ while my other colleagues did not.
 We were all testing using the same codebase and the same Docker configuration🐋... so by all accounts we were supposed to get the same results and we did not... and we were all wondering "What could possibly go wrong?"

 ## "Hey Cap'👩‍✈️, looks like it's related to your hardware"

 Fair enough, yes, my laptop💻 is infamously slow when compared to the machines🖥️ of my teammates.

-Ok given that different pieces of hardware (RAM, CPU) either accessed (i.e. limited) thru a VM a Docker Container🐳 have different performances, it's then easy to understand the hardware powering this or that bit infra is likely to improve or worsen the capability to support a bigger number of concurrent writers.
+Ok given that different pieces of hardware (RAM, CPU) either accessed (i.e. limited) thru a VM a Docker Container🐳 have different performances, it's then easy to understand the hardware powering this or that bit of infra is likely to improve or worsen the capability to support a bigger number of concurrent writers.
 If your hardware falls short, it's very likely that you're going to have a lock-bottleneck at some point.

 ## Better Parallelism, an attempt